Even though all pens essentially serve the same purpose, the best writing pen can make a significant difference.

 A Fast Breakdown of Each Pen Type

 A ballpoint pen has small ball rolls at the tip of the pen with oil-based ink.
 It’s versatile, works well on any surface, and the ink won't dry out quick.
-Excellent for daily use!
+As a result, it's great for daily use!

 A rollerball pen fuses the best parts of ballpoint and fountain pens.
 It has both a small ball that rolls at the tip of the pen and smooth liquid ink, creating a wonderful writing experience without the pesky maintenance.
 Best for taking notes and signing documents.